Food and Beverage Business Insurance

 Every day, your workers place themselves at risk.
 Kitchens, restaurants, and bars are full of opportunities for serious injury.
 More accidents mean more insurance claims – and that makes the cost of your insurance go up.

-Whether you’re the owner of a restaurant, bar, deli, or concession stand, you can control your business’s risks.
+Whether you’re the owner of a restaurant, deli, or concession stand, you can control your business’s risks.
 By providing safety training to your employees, developing a safe work environment, and other techniques, you can reduce workplace injuries along with insurance rates.

-Owner of a food and beverage business calculating costs.
+Food and beverage business owner calculating insurance costs.

 Insurance costs for food and beverage businesses are based on a few factors, including: